fishsciences/artemis_methods/abstract.md

 compared to commonly used regression approaches using both simulated and experimental data.
-We demonstrate `artemis` models have several favorable charactoristics compared to standard regression approaches, while offering similar ease of use.
+We demonstrate `artemis` models have several favorable charactoristics compared to standard regression approaches, with more accurate estimates, less bias, and better prediction performance while offering similar ease of use.
 Lastly, we discuss possible trade-offs and considerations for choosing the most appropriate analysis platform for eDNA survey data.

 <!-- Help!
 Needs work! -->